 Our approach to mobile design is controversial because, as scientists, we can’t just accept traditional wisdom at face value.
 We need evidence.

-On July 23rd, Joel Harvey will be revealing the results of dozens of tests he’s completed.
+Joel Harvey will be reveals the results of dozens of tests we’ve completed.
 Insights are based on real tests.
 No gut instinct here.
-Register for the free webinar Mobile 2.0: Judgment Day to learn what he has discovered.
-He’ll share
+Watch Mobile 2.0: Judgment Day to learn what he has discovered.
+He shares:

 - Can mobile websites can convert better than the desktop?